-I'm not going to go into detail of who I -- [one line redacted pursuant to Rule 55], but the Chassidy murder was a horrible crime in itself but it was what happened after she died that was the worse crime, and how the police (directed) dragged their investigation in --1 away from the crime scene into the community.
-They didn't 2 take advice from the Chief or Council at the time, the 3 Elders.
+I'm not going to go into detail of who I -[one line redacted pursuant to Rule 55], but the Chassidy murder was a horrible crime in itself but it was what happened after she died that was the worse crime, and how

+1 the police (directed) dragged their investigation in 2 away from the crime scene into the community.
+They didn't 3 take advice from the Chief or Council at the time, the 4 Elders.
 [One line redacted pursuant to Rule 55].
-4 5 Subsequent crimes like that were not 6 followed through with.
-Again, it seems like when the police come on a crime scene it's -- they look at a -- you 7 know, the easiest way out of how do we bring this case to 8 closure with the least amount of work.
-So I definitely 9 10 observed that.
-And I'm not at -- I'm a pretty solid guy 11 who's steady.
-I don't get too shook up over things but 12 this really, really bothered me.
-And it hearkens back to 13 before that the -- when the Jack family especially came on 14 15 and then when they did the early call out for people to -with a hotline, to call in with any information you might 16 have on the (Highway of Tears) family of terrorists.
-17 Ι called three times.
-And one time I got a call back because 18 19 I and other people in the community, including our leaders, had suspicion and we wanted to give confidential statements 20 to the police as to some suspicious men that frequent 21 (inaudible) (Highway 16).
-Kind of fit the bill for a 22 potential person that could cause people harm.
-23 one day to give a statement on a arranged date.
+5 Subsequent crimes like that were not 6 followed through with.
+Again, it seems like when the 7 police come on a crime scene it's they look at a you 8 know, the easiest way out of how do we bring this case to 9 closure with the least amount of work.
+So I definitely 10 observed that.
+11 And I'm not at I'm a pretty solid guy 12 who's steady.
+I don't get too shook up over things but 13 this really, really bothered me.
+And it hearkens back to 14 before that the when the Jack family especially came on 15 and then when they did the early call out for people to 16 with a hotline, to call in with any information you might 17 have on the (Highway of Tears) family of terrorists.
+I 18 called three times.
+And one time I got a call back because 19 I and other people in the community, including our leaders, 20 had suspicion and we wanted to give confidential statements 21 to the police as to some suspicious men that frequent 22 (inaudible) (Highway 16).
+Kind of fit the bill for a 23 potential person that could cause people harm.
+24 So anyway, this lady called and she was very 25 eager to talk to me and other people there.
+So I went in one day to give a statement on a arranged date.
 She wasn't there.
 So I left a message and that was never followed up on.
 Then this was three times that myself and other people tried to give hints or tips.
 That's what they were calling for.
 In the meantime, I think after that another 15 or so (women) went missing.